tornikeo/tornikeo.github.io/_projects/cosine_greedy.md

     matrix[i,j] = cosine_similarity(rspec, qspec)
 ```

 That loop, even on the best hardware and hundreds of CPUs, takes **weeks** to complete.
 The program we developed works in **minutes**, using a single NVIDIA GPU.
 And the fun thing is, we didn't even change the algorithm.
-The GPU program outputs are exact—they are not an approximation.
+The GPU program outputs are exact, they are not an approximation.

 ## Implementation

 So, how does this work?
-The idea was pretty simple—NVIDIA GPUs are famous for their ability to run parallel programs really quickly.
+The idea was pretty simple, NVIDIA GPUs are famous for their ability to run parallel programs really quickly.
 If you look at the `matrix_similarity.py` code above, you will notice that all the `matrix[i,j]` entries can be computed independently, i.e., in parallel.
 So all we had to do was figure out how to fit this problem onto an NVIDIA GPU.
 Below is a visual guide on how we fit the problem to a GPU:

 ![](https://github.com/tornikeo/cdn/raw/master/assets/cosine_greedy/gpu_run.png)